MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/rso-schedule-optimization.md

 - **Publishing**: The system is trying to publish schedules.

-- **Published**: The system published a schedule and it’s good to run.
+- **Published**: The system published a schedule and it's good to run.

 - **Out of Sync**: Changes made against the schedule require it to be published again.